Marc-Dvci/FieldScreen_AI/README.md

 ## What is FieldScreen AI?

-FieldScreen AI is a fully offline TB screening tool that integrates **four Google Health AI Developer Foundations (HAI-DEF) models** into a single clinical workflow:
+FieldScreen AI is a fully offline TB screening tool that integrates **three Google Health AI Developer Foundations (HAI-DEF) models** into a single clinical workflow:

 | Model | Role | Runs on |
 |-------|------|---------|